knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 No. But certainly not worse either.

 > Where are the downloads?

 Further down.

 > Do I have to turn the plugs for TMC drivers?

 Nope, just download the correct version.

 > Which TMC motor drivers should I buy?
 The V2 or the Bigtreetech V3?

 Neither!
 There is no "V2" or "V3".
 The official last version of Trinamic is v1.2 and the two major primary manufacturers for the real SilentStepSticks are FYSTEC and WATTERROTT.
 Just stay away from Bigtreetech.

+> I already turned the plugs on my motors when I installed the TMC drivers.
+Do I still have to flash the TMC version?

+No. Just use the non-TMC version, otherwise the motors will turn in the wrong direction again.

 > When I installed the drivers, my mainboard gave me the "magic smoke".
 Is that normal?

 No. You installed the drivers the wrong way round.
 Now the Zener diode (733A) is burned.
 Exchange it and everything works again.
 You can probably throw away your wrongly inserted drivers.

 > As with other firmwares, do I still have to set the E-Steps if I have a Mega S?